adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 Here, we let something magical happen!
 Instead of defining acceptance tests scenarios in the QA phase after implementing the feature, creating the acceptance happened before giving the implementation task to the developer.
-This is called “shift left” as the QA activity of defining acceptance scenarios is moved from the right (end) to the left (more in the beginning) of the process.
+This is called "shift left" as the QA activity of defining acceptance scenarios is moved from the right (end) to the left (more in the beginning) of the process.
 This approach is very charming as it forces the requirements engineer to formulate a more concrete description of the feature and not just some rough idea presented in one or two sentences
-(no offence – this is the type of “laziness” that also developers display oftentimes).
+(no offence – this is the type of "laziness" that also developers display oftentimes).

 # Setting Things Up

-We do now something fairly standard: we start a Java/Maven project and let IntelliJ generate the initial.pom.xml for us.
+We now do something fairly standard: we start a Java/Maven project and let IntelliJ generate the initial `pom.xml` for us.
 In the process, we will add a few dependencies for an in-memory DB for testing or cucumber (pom.xml):
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>